agileWaterFail/springboot-bigquery-app/README.txt

             params:
                 Key: requestId
                 Value: UUID
+    USAGE:
+        Using POSTMAN give the post endpoint a year and send then click the resulting url and send

 3) Enhancements
     1) Stop passing around the entity and convert it to an internal model for use throughout the app using a ConversionService bean and a custom converter that trims unnecessary fields
     2) Add more tests following a proper BDD Pyramid
     3) Better Exception Handling in BigQueryService
+    4) Learn more React and add a front end ui

 4) Tests
     Testing is done using groovy spock tests and are made available for viewing after a maven build in